PDF Password Protection: What It Actually Does

 - The user password (sometimes called the open password) is required to open and read the document at all.
 Without it, the file cannot be viewed.

-- The owner password (or permissions password) controls what a reader is allowed to do once the file is open โ printing, copying text, editing โ even if they can already read it.
+- The owner password (or permissions password) controls what a reader is allowed to do once the file is open, such as printing, copying text, or editing, even if they can already read it.

 How strong is the encryption?